thesaigoneer/atomic-saigon/README.md

 For more information i refer to their website at https://universal-blue.org/.
 You can find a large number of other specific images there as well.
 A specific part of their toolkit is the Tinkerers Guide to building your own images.
 That has now been spun-off to BlueBuild at https://blue-build.org/.

-It's a work in progress, but as they mention it is 'the easiest way to build your own desktop Linux images'.

 ## Current image

 Since it is so easy to rebase I will be making some recipe's per DE.
 In the config directory of this repo you will find additional yaml files, that i rename to recipe.yml and then rebase to.
 You can look through them for my specific adaptations.